-Our Director of Mission, Mia Davis, gives us the scoop on mineral and chemical sunscreen ingredients.
+Our Director of Mission, Mia Davis, gives us the scoop on mineral and chemical sunscreen ingredients (upated: March 2019).

 It is finally spring!
-While the sun can feel amazing, and small exposures can be good for your health, its well known that the sun’s rays can damage skin, causing visible signs of aging and increasing the risk of skin cancer.
+While the sun can feel amazing, and small exposures can be good for your health,radiation from the sun - in the form of UVA and UVB rays - can cause skin damage every day, not just during the summer or on bright, sunny days.
+Sunscreen provides a barrier against those harmful UV rays, giving your skin the armour it needs to help prevent skin cancer and other undesirable effects of sun exposure.
 So-time to buck up on your sunscreen knowledge, and make a safer sunscreen purchase before you catch some rays.

 Mineral and chemical sunscreens